-In my almost 20 years before motherhood, I practiced as an RN with my background in acute care, primarily the cardiac OR.
+For 20 years before becoming a mom, I practiced as an RN with my background in acute care, primarily the cardiac OR.

 Home is where I love to be.
 I feel there is no greater place to incubate souls.
 These days you’ll find me using my experiences here to write about herbal remedies and natural health research – a big passion of mine.